githamdaan25/BlinkRead/README.md

 4. Push your branch to your forked repository.
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, reach out to [Hamdaan Ahmad](mailto:your-email@example.com).
+For questions or feedback, reach out to [Hamdaan Ahmad](mailto:ahmadhamdan041.com).